 - Did we buy any RPA technology before?
 For a list to check against, you can refer IT to our list of RPA companies.
 If there were previous RPA projects, then it is best to learn who the vendor was, outcome of the RPA roll-out and learn from previous experience.

 - What are the major planned changes in the tech stack?
-For example, if the organization will work with Citrix in the next year, it is best to complete the RPA PoC on Citrix
+For example, if the organization will work with Citrix in the next year, it is best to complete the RPA Proof of Concept (PoC) on Citrix.

 - Data/Analytics: Bots leave traces for every action they complete.
 Working with data/analytics unit to ensure that bots create valuable and easy to use data can save RPA teams from a lot of headaches down the road.

-- HR: If RPA is going to play an important role in your organization, it is important to train the staff on RPA so company’s own staff can be empowered to maintain existing RPA programs and roll-out new programs.
+- HR: If RPA is going to play an important role in your organization, it is important to train the staff on RPA.
+This enables company’s own staff can be empowered to maintain existing RPA programs and roll-out new programs.

 6- Improve the process

 Processes evolve due to regulatory pressures and market pressures.
 Though they are sometimes improved with top-down lean or 6 sigma projects, these are few and expensive.
-Therefore, most processes even most important ones have significant potential for improvement.
+Therefore, most processes have significant potential for improvement.

 Just consider the use of fax machines in the US healthcare system.
 Numerous media including Vox report how US healthcare system relies on hospitals sharing records with faxes or hand delivered documents because digital healthcare records were not built in a compatible manner across different institutions.